Lakiya: Economy

-Another tourist site is the Desert Embroidery Project.
-Some 20 women completed their professional entrepreneurial and business training and guidance and initiated a project based on the design and production of the traditional Bedouin costume jewelry.
+The Desert Embroidery Project is another women's empowerment program in Lakiya Some 20 women completed their professional entrepreneurial and business training and guidance and initiated a project based on the design and production of the traditional Bedouin costume jewelry.
 They are producing this embroidery at home with traditional Bedouin motifs and decorations.
 The women also hold Bedouin embroidery workshops and events based on the Bedouin tradition.
-Their workshop is also a visitors' center and it is a famous tourist attraction in the area.
+Their workshop also serves as a visitors' center.